-As he first goes to a place his prayers and exhortations have effect, and brethren receive the idea that he is a perfect Christian. as they have become acquainted, how have they been disappointed to witness his selfishness, fretfulness, harshness and oddities. most every day some peculiar notion is seen.
+As he first goes to a place his prayers and exhortations have effect, and brethren receive the idea that he is a perfect Christian.
+But as they have become acquainted, how have they been disappointed to witness his selfishness, fretfulness, harshness and oddities.
+Almost every day some peculiar notion is seen.
 His mind is almost constantly occupied fixing up something for his own advantage.
 He is favored because he is considered a messenger.
-Then he will dispose of it to some one to good advantage to himself, and fix again.
-His fixing and planning has had a withering, blighting influence upon the cause of Gop.
-His course is calculated to tare to pieces, and it has wounded almost everywhere.
+Then he will dispose of it to someone to good advantage to himself, and fix again.
+His fixing and planning has had a withering, blighting influence upon the cause of God.
+His course is calculated to tare [tear] to pieces, and it has wounded almost everywhere.
 What an example to the flock.
-He has been very selfish in his deal, and has taken advantage of those with whom he has dealt.
-Gon's frown is upon him.
-A good tree is known by its fruits.
+He has been very selfish in his deal, and has taken advantage of those with whom he has #30 dealt.
+God's frown is upon him.
+A good tree is known by its fruits.[#6.p30]